My great-grandfather's brother, Charles Sheppard

-Charles and his family moved back to England and settled in Wem, Shropshire.
-He joined the Shropshire Rifle Volunteers.
+After his service with the British military in Ireland, Charles and his family returned to England and settled in Wem, Shropshire.
+There he joined the Wem Company of the Shropshire Rifle Volunteers.

 The Curator of the Shropshire Regimental Museum sent us the following photo, with a note: